-The Accounting & Finance with French degree is a major/minor programme, meaning that you will spend two-thirds of your time studying Accounting & Finance with the School of Management and Business, and one-third studying French in the Department of European Languages.
+The Accounting & Finance with French degree is a major/minor programme, meaning that you will spend two-thirds of your time studying Accounting & Finance with the Aberystwyth Business School, and one-third studying French in the Department of Modern Languages.

 Accounting and Finance is concerned with the measurement and disclosure of financial information.
 As experts in a highly complex and regulated field, both within companies and as external professionals, accountants have a vital role in ensuring the accuracy of financial information given to private individuals, managers, investors, regulators, decision-makers and the public.
 A degree in Accounting and Finance from Aberystwyth University will enable you to develop the skills and expert judgement required for financial measurement and presentation together with an understanding of the legal framework regulating operational practice.